atyryshkina/algorithm-performance-analysis/howto2.md

 The reference file, hg38 is another version of the human genome.

 The first graph shows a strong correlation between input file and runtime.
 This is the correlation we expect.
 The outliers that we remove are the datapoints in the bottom right corner.
-We can do this safely because, while it is possible for a job to run longer than the correlation displayed on the graph, it is impossible for jobs to run faster than it.
+We can do this safely because, while it is possible for a job to run longer than the correlation displayed on the graph, it is impossible for jobs to run faster.

 The second graph, displays complete uncorrelation between runtime and input file size.
 In this case, we would throw all of the datapoints away.